 Identification of Learning Disabilities

 Evaluation, the process for determining whether a child has a disability and needs special education and services, is the first step in developing a helpful educational program.
 A full and individual initial evaluation must be done before the initial provision of any special education or related services to a child with a disability.
-In addition, a student must be reevaluated at least once every three years.
-Evaluation involves gathering information from a variety of sources about a child's functioning and development in all areas of suspected disability, including information provided by the parent.
-The evaluation may look at cognitive, behavioral, physical and developmental factors, as well as other areas.
+In addition, a student must be re-evaluated at least once every three years.
+Evaluation involves gathering information from a variety of sources, including the parent, about a child's functioning and development in all areas of suspected disability.
+The evaluation may look at cognitive, behavioral, physical, and developmental factors, as well as other areas.